Audio-WestlakeU/RCT/README.md

 Of course, we encourage the implementation of other data augmentations to be added and tested using RCT.

 ## Results
-The result of a single model of RCT is around 40.12% and 61.39% for PSDS 1 and PSDS 2.
+The result of a single model of RCT is around 40.12% and 61.39% for PSDS 1 and PSDS 2 under 7 trials.
 You may get higher or lower results according to your choice of seeds.
-We provided the results of two trials:
+We provided the results of 3 trials:
 <div align="center">

 | Trial num. | Seed | PSDS_1 | PSDS_2 |